February 06, 2018

 (The Menu)

-3. THE PUB STREET.
 Do you like drinking?
-The Pub Street in Siem Reap is so fun.
-Also, there are various alcohols to choose from, from whiskey to cocktails.
-Not only alcohol but also juices, ice creams, and food stalls.
+Pub Street in Siem Reap is so much fun!
+There are various alcoholic drinks to choose from, ranging from whiskey to cocktails.
+Not only alcohol, but you can also find juices, ice cream, and food stalls.

 (The Angkor Beer - Price: $1 USD)

-4. SHOPPING FOR SOUVENIRS.
-Actually, shopping for souvenirs is not a big thing because it is just near the Pub Street and some souvenir shops like bazaar are just located few meters away from Pub Street.
+Actually, shopping for souvenirs is not a big deal because it's just near Pub Street, and some souvenir shops, like bazaars, are located just a few meters away.

 You can check on our YouTube channel too.